-50-50 grind

-Before learning this trick you must be able to ollie up a curb.The curb requires wax, especially on the top edge because metal trucks do not naturally grind along cement.The top edge of the curb is what your trucks grind on.
+50-50 grind Before learning this trick you must be able to ollie up a curb.The curb requires wax, especially on the top edge because metal trucks do not naturally grind along cement.The top edge of the curb is what your trucks grind on.
 Frontside 50-50 rect angle.
 Begin your ollie about 10 inches from the curb.
 Ollie up and land both trucks on the edge of the curb.
 Such a landing will require practice.
 The key is aiming your ollie so that you land correctly in the intended location.

-Frontside 50-50

-Approach the curb with the front of your body facing the curb and your feet in the ollie position.
+Frontside 50-50 Approach the curb with the front of your body facing the curb and your feet in the ollie position.
 Ride toward the curb at a slight angle.
 Your front shoulder should be closest to the curb in order to get the cor-

 A well waxed curb is the key to grinding.
 Wax after learning how to land with both trucks on the curb.
 The momentum of your board landing on the waxed or painted curb is what causes the trucks to grind.
 Most skateboarders learn tricks in stages.
 The first step is where to put your feet, then how to get into the curb trick or how to flip your board.
 Landing the flip trick or coming out of the grind is the last step.
 The final step for the 50-50 is coming out and riding away.
 When you are slowing down on your grind, slightly lift your front truck and turn your front shoulder and foot so that you grind off the curb and land riding forward or at a slight angle.

-Backside 50-50

-This trick is like the frontside 50-50 in that both trucks will grind across the curb at the same time.
-The difference is that you ride with your back facing the curb.
-Your ride up to the curb should be slightly angled so that it is easier to land on the edge of the curb with both trucks.
+Curb tricks that it is easier to land on the edge of the curb with both trucks.
 The angle helps you to aim your ollie.
 The angle of approach will cause your front shoulder to be closest to the curb.
 You should be about 10 inches away when you begin your ollie.
 Ollie and land with both trucks on the curb.
 Once you master getting both trucks on the curb, increase the speed so you can start grinding.

+Backside 50-50 This trick is like the frontside 50-50 in that both trucks will grind across the curb at the same time.
+The difference is that you ride with your back facing the curb.
+Your ride up to the curb should be slightly angled so

 The frontside 50-50 and backside 50-50 are essential tricks to learn because they allow you to get more technical with curb tricks, as we will soon see.
 Some skateboarders are more comfortable going frontside and others prefer backside.
 It is good to be able to do both.
 Once you have successfully learned 50-50s you can advance to tricks like the nollie 50-50, fakie 50-50 and kickflip 50-50.

-Kickflip backside 50-50

-Kickflip backside 50-50

-Master kickflips and kickflipping up a curb before you attempt this trick.Approach the curb as if you were doing a backside 50-50.Your feet should be in the kickflip position.
-Come in at a slight angle so that when you kickflip you land on the curb in grind position.
+Kickflip backside 50-50 you kickflip you land on the curb in grind position.
 Your board should be one foot from the curb when you start the trick.
 Kickflip and land in the 50-50 position.
 Kickflip the board so that it is flipping toward the edge of the curb.
 You will try to catch your kickflip before it lands on the curb so that your feet can direct the board to the proper grind position.
 Once you are in grind position pop off like a regular backside 50-50.